Is this what it’s come to?

 One Last Thought… Couponing for Charity

 First things first.
-I’m all about giving.
+We are all about giving.
 Using couponing as a tool to help bless the lives of others is truly awesome.
-BUT (yes, I feel there is a necessary time but), shelf clearing in the name of charity isn’t OK.
+BUT shelf clearing in the name of charity is not OK.
 Here’s why we feel this way:

 1. Remember that there are MANY MANY couponers whose couponing habits are keeping their families off of food stamps (thus saving tax payer dollars!).